Vargodl/DVwords-WeekenStrung/README.md

 ___
 May 30

-Yesterday I mentioned several possibly divergent aspects of feminism.
-This is not a bad thing, suggesting the wonderful difficulty of different facets and points of view when released from strictures and expectations.
-Yet I wonder, a bit sheepishly dubiously, do most women have the same sex drive as men.
-Not st stereotypically, for the most part seemingly most women have a less obvious sex drive except for those not afraid of the smear of sluttishness (which is clearly a double standard for the most part propogated by mothers AND fathers) and those who have no fear of pregNOTcy.

 It is liberating to be able to be liberated.

 ___

 MAY 29

-Interestingly, there seem to be several not necessarily aligned or consistent modern trends in feminism: (1) women comedians sharing raunchy female sex jokes a la ‘locker room’ (Amy Schumer, Wanda Sykes and Sarah Silverman), (2) empowerment and (3) enhanced focus on female sexual anatomy and hormones and satisfaction.
-There is new focus on menopausal experiences and potential treatments.
-Also a seemingly growing expertise in pelvic (for some rrason, typo'd to 'pelican') health, alignment and benefits of lubrication.

-In some ways, this is also reflected in the role of Shiv in just recently departed Succession.
-She was the daddy’s girl who seemed to stand for everything he didn’t—until she decided to get on the bandwagon and was immediately welcomed back by her prodigal’s father—Wayward disrespecting daughter brought back into fold with special position.
-He teased her (like her brothers) with being his chosen.
-Then she, like potentially all women, she takes the magic, uniquely female step of becoming pregnant.
-In her world, it is an almost non-existent event which she uses in a ‘knowledge is power’ kind of way.
-When she finally tells Tom, he questions if it is a ploy.  …and then, at the funeral, she essentially says she’d act like her mother and outsource parenting.

 To paraphrase Logan Ray, Tina Turner sang, “Who needs a heart when a heart can be broken?’’